ytanay/thinglang/README.md

 # thinglang
 [![Build Status](https://travis-ci.org/ytanay/thinglang.svg?branch=master)](https://travis-ci.org/ytanay/thinglang)

-Thinglang is a Python-inspired language I'm toying around with to get some experience on how a parser/compiler pair might be written using a high level language (surprise - the high level language I've chosen is Python!)
+Thinglang is a Python-inspired language I'm toying around with to get some experience on writing a parser/compiler for a high level language.

-The syntax is modeled as something that might be explainable to an elementary school student reasonably easily.
+The syntax attempts to extract the core concepts of OOP into familiar terms and concepts (i.e. meant to be explainable to an elementary school student reasonably easily).
 Hello World looks like this:
 ```cs
 thing Program
     setup